 And, by the way, when we say sunset here, we’re talking about the actual number of minutes it takes for the body of the sun to sink below the western horizon.

-Meanwhile, at a solstice, the sun is setting farthest north or farthest south of due west.
+However, at 40 degrees latitude, the solstice sun sets in roughly 3 1/4 minutes.
+At a solstice, the sun is setting farthest north or farthest south of due west.
 The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 Bottom line: The fastest sunsets of the year are happening now, around the time of the March equinox.